Jamazi4/bimcat/node-notes.md

 - change/lock inputs conditionally
 - fill polygon node (triangulate)
 - error when switching capped and the extrusion output is switching

+#### plan for ui controls

+- 'EXPOSE' node would have a number/bool input and a string input for control name and no output
+- it would store the node id of connected node (where? - special redux reducer?)
+- on component save it would save additional field into component:
+  a. control name
+  b. control type (number, slider, bool)
+  c. cur val (or start, stop, step curval for slider)
+  d. node id
+- on opening component add button to enable controls.
+- on enable controls the stored geom disappears and I spawn headless node runtime

+- finish group node - done
+- apply list inputs to linestring node - done
+- math nodes - progress/finish later?
+- ui/pset nodes and component view integration - done